Back to Blog

 How to evaluate actual costs

-When comparing e-signature platforms, try this exercise:
+When you're comparing e-signature platforms, run this exercise:

 • Estimate your monthly document volume, including resends and corrections